 SUMMIT is situated in midtown Manhattan, with Bryant Park, Madison Avenue and New York Public Library all within walking distance.

-Grand Central Station is a tourist attraction in itself, and it also houses an excellent food market on the street level.
+Grand Central Station is a tourist attraction in itself, and it also houses a food market on the street level.

-SUMMIT is also not far from the Museum of Modern Art (MoMa), the Rockefeller Center, Top Of The Rock and St Patrick’s Cathedral.
+SUMMIT is also not far from the Museum of Modern Art (MoMa), the Rockefeller Centre (try this tour of the Rockefeller complex), Top Of The Rock and St Patrick’s Cathedral.
 Times Square is a 10 minute walk.

 If you visit Top of the Rock, you can get a great view of the top of Summit One Vanderbilt.
 If you go at night, you may see the top of the building glowing in different colours.